ehsan18t/interdocs/docs/dbms/ch3-modeling.md

 ### Denormalization

 Sometimes, for performance reasons (especially in read-heavy data warehouses), designers will intentionally violate normalization rules.
 This process, called denormalization, reduces the number of joins needed for a query but re-introduces redundancy.
 It's a deliberate trade-off that should be made carefully and only after profiling performance.

+#### When Denormalization Helps
+- **Analytics and reporting:** Dashboards that aggregate the same metrics thousands of times per hour benefit from pre-computed totals or flattened dimension tables.
+- **Operational read hot-spots:** If a critical API endpoint must serve data with sub-millisecond latency, duplicating a few values can remove expensive joins.
+- **Distributed systems:** Wide-column or document stores often favor denormalized records to minimize cross-partition lookups.

+#### Common Denormalization Patterns
+- **Duplicated attributes:** Copying descriptive columns (e.g., `CustomerName`) onto a fact table to avoid a join during reads.
+- **Pre-computed aggregates:** Storing running totals, counts, or averages in a summary table or materialized view that is refreshed on a schedule.
+- **Flattened hierarchies:** Embedding parent/child identifiers in the same row (such as storing `DepartmentPath = "Corporate > Engineering > Platform"`).
+- **Derived lookups:** Materializing frequently used calculations (like `FullAddress`) so client code does not reassemble them on every request.

+#### Guardrails and Mitigations
+- **Document the duplication:** Note every column that is denormalized and the authoritative source it mirrors.
+This avoids divergent updates months later.
+- **Automate synchronization:** Use triggers, stored procedures, ETL jobs, or change data capture to keep duplicates consistent.
+- **Monitor drift:** Regularly compare denormalized tables against their normalized sources to catch inconsistencies.
+- **Favor read replicas or caches first:** Sometimes adding an index, using a read replica, or caching results is sufficient without altering the schema.

+> **Rule of Thumb:** Normalize first for correctness, measure performance, and only denormalize surgically with a rollback plan.